Search

 Investment Monitoring

-Investments are typically monitored through RepRisk (which includes human rights abuses and corporate complicity as a specific topic flag in their reporting system) and there is a bi-weekly review process in place to check for potentially material ESG incidents.
+Investments are monitored through RepRisk (which includes human rights abuses and corporate complicity as a specific topic flag in their reporting system) and subject to a regular, periodic review process that screens for potentially material ESG incidents.
 We have protocols in place to discuss ESG incidents with the relevant manager or lead sponsor, where considered relevant and material, and to record the outcome of that engagement.

 HARBOURVEST MODERN SLAVERY ACT STATEMENT